jonnydgreen/event-management-service/docs/design.md

 ## Proposed Solution

-> **Note:** in a normal design document with more time to complete, I would take
+> **Note:** in a normal design document with more time to complete, I would make
-> make recommendations based on each explored aspect as there would be more to
+> recommendations based on each explored aspect as there would potentially be
-> consider.
-As a result, the proposed solution is fairly light and predominantly
+> more to consider.
+As a result, the proposed solution is fairly lightweight and
-> refers to parts of the exploration.
+> predominantly refers to the relevant parts of the exploration.

 ### API design

-Implement the API design as discussed in the exploration.
-Please note, the generated API spec from the implementation won't exactly match the target spec due to the nature that it generates the spec.
-However, it will be effectively equivalent.
+Implement the API design as discussed in the exploration using NestJS.

+> **Note:** the generated API spec from the implementation won't exactly match
+> the target spec due to the fact that it generates the spec.
+However, it will
+> be equivalent.

 ### Software architecture and patterns

-Implement the software architecture and patterns as discussed in the exploration.
+Implement the software architecture and patterns as discussed in the
+exploration:

+- Domain-driven design
+- Layered approach:
+  - Application
+  - Service
+  - Data
+- Use the repository pattern for the data layer

+### Business logic

+Implement the business logic flows as detailed in the exploration for each
+endpoint:

+- Create event
+- Get available Seats for an Event
+- Hold an available Seat for a User
+- Permanently reserve an available Seat for a User

+Use a test-driven approach to write this business logic.

 ### Authentication and Authorization

-Implement the Authentication and Authorization as discussed in the exploration.
+Implement the authentication only using NestJS as discussed in the exploration.

 ### Error handling

-Implement the error handling as discussed in the exploration.
+Implement the error handling as discussed in the exploration and ensure that the [error documentation](./errors.md) is correctly linked to each defined error in the source code.

+Ensure that each service method has a fallback Internal Server error for unhandled errors.

 ### Validation

-Implement the validation as discussed in the exploration.
+Implement the validation as discussed in the exploration using NestJS.
+Take a basic approach and refine the contents if time allows.

 ### Logging and Monitoring

+This will not be implemented as discussed.

-Implement the logging and monitoring as discussed in the exploration.
+However, a request context will be created and this is where the logging and monitoring will go in a production system.

 ### Testing

-Implement the testing as discussed in the exploration.
+Implement the in-memory integration testing as discussed in the exploration.
+Ensure that sufficient coverage achieved when the tests are run.

 ### Developer Tooling

-Implement the developer tooling as discussed in the exploration.
+Implement the developer tooling as discussed in the exploration:

+- asdf
+- Taskfile